 How SAFE Engineering Assesses Dust Explosion Risks

 SAFE Engineering will not take any chances when assessing the dust explosion risk in your workplace.
-The best way to assess the risk of combustible dust, is by testing it under less than ideal conditions.
-That means testing the finest possible dust at the driest fraction, in accordance with ASTM Standards that describe the appropriate testing methods.
+The best way to assess the risk of combustible dust, is by combustible dust testing it under less than ideal conditions.
+That means testing the finest possible dust at the driest fraction, in accordance with ASTM Standards that describe the appropriate dust explosivity testing methods.

 This process will ensure that your workplace is safe.
 By testing under worst-case conditions, we can mitigate the risk for dust explosions in your workplace.
 SAFE Engineering takes your workplace safety seriously and insists on accepting results as specified by ASTM standards.

 Many industrial workplaces have hidden dangers that can change based on the amount of humidity in the air, and a myriad of other factors, which is why it’s so important to have experts who understand the complexities of testing for dust explosions.
-SAFE Engineering will ensure you have a safe and healthy workplace.
+SAFE Engineering will ensure you have a safe and healthy workplace with dust hazard analysis in Canada.